Accelerating Federated Learning with a Global Biased Optimiser: Experiments

 \section{Experiments}

-In this section, we conduct a comprehensive comparison between various state-of-the-art adaptive-FL algorithms (including the proposed FedGBO algorithm).
+In this section, we conduct a comprehensive comparison between FedGBO and various state-of-the-art adaptive-FL algorithms (AdaptiveFedOpt \cite{AdaptiveFedOpt}, MFL \cite{MFL}, Mimelite \cite{Mime}), and non-adaptive algorithms (FedAvg \cite{FedAvgPaper}, FedProx \cite{FedProx}, FedMAX \cite{FedMAX}).
 The experiments are conducted on 4 benchmark FL datasets, from the domains of image classification, sentiment analysis, and language modelling.
 Each adaptive-FL algorithm is compatible with a variety of optimisers, so we test three of the most popular and ubiquitous: RMSProp \cite{RMSProp}, SGDm, and Adam \cite{Adam}.
-Table 3 gives a brief overview of the datasets and models used, with more thorough details in Appendix B.
+Although from an algorithmic perspective RMSProp and SGDm are simply special cases of Adam (with $\beta_1 = 0$ and $\beta_2 = 0$, respectively), for FL there is the important practical difference of not requiring the zeroed parameters to be communicated.
+All of the models and algorithms tested were implemented with Pytorch 1.7.0, and run on workstations equipped with Intel i9 CPUs and Nvidia RTX 3090 GPUs, running Ubuntu 20.04.
+Code for the experiments can be found in our online repository.
+Table 3 gives a brief overview of the datasets and models used, with more thorough details below. \\

+\textbf{CIFAR100:} a federated version of the CIFAR100 dataset consisting of $(32 \times 32)$ pixel RGB images from 100 classes.
+Training samples are partitioned according to the class labels into 500 workers using the Pachinko Allocation Method first used in \cite{AdaptiveFedOpt}.
+Like in similar FL works \cite{AdaptiveFedOpt,Mime}, we apply preprocessing to the training samples comprising a random horizontal flip ($p = 0.5$) followed by a random crop of the $(28 \times 28)$ pixel sub-image.
+We train a Convolutional Neural Network (CNN) with the following architecture: a $(3 \times 3 \times 32)$ ReLU Convolution layer, $(2 \times 2)$ max pooling, $(3 \times 3 \times 64)$ ReLU Convolution layer, $(2 \times 2)$ max pooling, a 512-unit ReLU fully connected layer, and softmax output, trained with batch size of 32. \\

+\textbf{Sent140:} a sentiment analysis task using Twitter posts, preprocessed using the LEAF FL benchmark suite \cite{LEAF}.
+Tweets are grouped by user, users with $< 10$ posts are discarded, and $20 \%$ of each users' samples are taken for the test set.
+We then create a normalised bag-of-words vector of length 5k (representing presence of the 5k most common token in the dataset), with each target being a vector of length two (positive or negative sentiment).
+Samples without any of the top 5k token are discarded.
+We train a linear model using batch size 8 on this dataset.
+Note that we do not test FedMAX on Sent140 as FedMAX is only compatible with DNNs. \\

+\textbf{FEMNIST:} a federated version of the EMNIST dataset containing $(28 \times 28)$ pixel greyscale images from 62 classes, preprocessed using LEAF \cite{LEAF}.
+Samples are grouped into users by the writer of the symbol, and $20\%$ of each user's samples are grouped to make a test-set.
+We select 3000 clients (from the maximum 3550) for use in all experiments.
+We train a CNN with the same architecture as the CIFAR100 model, albeit with 62 outputs, and batch size of 32. \\

+\textbf{Shakespeare:} a next-character prediction task of the complete plays of William Shakespeare, preprocessed using LEAF \cite{LEAF}.
+The lines from all plays are grouped by speaker (e.g., Macbeth, Lady Macbeth etc.).
+Speakers with $< 2$ lines are discarded, leaving 660 total clients.
+Lines are processed into sequences of length 80, with a vocabulary size of 79, and the last $20\%$ of each client's lines are taken to produce the test-set.
+We train a Gated Recurrent Unit (GRU) model on this dataset comprising a trained embedding layer with 8 outputs, two stacked GRU layers with 128 outputs each, and a softmax output layer, using a batch size of 32. \\